Skip to content

 A collection of stories by Hannah Pilgrim, based on the brochure:

-New raw material needs of the EU, old injustices for South Africa
+New EU raw material needs, old injustices for South Africa

-The thunder of the harbour shipments in the distance, the screeching of the seagulls in the azure sky and the red dust flying through the lagoon of Saldanha.
+The thundering of the port loads in the distance, the screaming of the seagulls in the azure sky and the red dust flying through the lagoon of Saldanha.
 It seems so incredibly far away from the wintry grey in Berlin or Brussels.
-But the appearance is deceptive, just like the appearance of the picturesque beach on the South African west coast, where my feet are just digging into the warm sand.
+But the glow is deceiving, just like the glow of the picturesque beach on the South African west coast, where my feet just dig into the warm sand.

-I am standing here because iron and manganese are being loaded onto the cargo ships in large quantities in less than three kilometres as the crow flies.
-Metals that are ultimately also installed and used on the streets of Germany in the form of cars, batteries or in buildings.
+I stand here because in less than three kilometres as the crow flies, large quantities of iron and manganese are being loaded onto the cargo ships.
+Metals that are ultimately also installed and used on the roads of Germany in the form of cars, batteries or in buildings.

-Germany and the EU have been in enormous dependence on raw materials from South Africa for decades.
-In addition, we are one of the largest consumers of metallic raw materials and for the transformation into a post-fossil economy and the maintenance of the economic status quo, a new political run on metals worldwide is emerging - including in South Africa.
+Germany and the EU have been heavily dependent on raw materials from South Africa for decades.
+In addition, we are one of the largest consumers of metallic raw materials and a new political run on metals is emerging worldwide - including in South Africa - for the transformation into a post-fossil economy and the maintenance of the economic status quo.

-More than 12,000 kilometres from Europe, in South Africa the current political climate of the EU meets historical continuities of exploitation and the continued outsourcing of the European lifestyle.
+More than 12,000 kilometres from Europe, South Africa's current political climate meets historical continuities of exploitation and the continued outsourcing of the European lifestyle.

-While politics and business focus on securing raw material imports, there is frighteningly little question about the impact of our metal-rich lifestyle on the mining regions.
+While politics and the economy focus on securing raw material imports, there is alarmingly little question about the impact of our metal-rich lifestyle on mining regions.

-At the drip: Raw material dependencies of the EU and the new run on metals
+On the drip: EU dependencies on raw materials and the new run on metals

-A few months later, I walk across the Place de Rogier in the centre of Brussels.
+Only a few months later I walk over the Place de Rogier in the centre of Brussels.

-The November sun shows itself from the most beautiful side on this cold morning and the modern gleaming architecture of the office buildings mixes with the pompous Art Nouveau facades.
+The November sun shows on this cold morning from the most beautiful side and the modern gleaming architecture of the office buildings blends with the pompous Art Nouveau facades.

-I'm on my way to the Hotel Le Plaza.
-The EU Commission invites you to Raw Materials Week.
+I'm on my way to Hotel Le Plaza.
+The European Commission is hosting Raw Materials Week.

-“Europe is business” it shouts from the loudspeakers.
-Shortly thereafter there is loud applause in the stuccoed hall.
+“Europe is business” calls it from the speakers.
+Shortly thereafter, there is loud applause in the stucco-studded hall.
 Nicola Beer, rapporteur, announces the political agreement on the Critical Raw Materials Act (CRMA).
-I slip back and forth restlessly in my chair and try not to pour the coffee over my seat neighbor's lap with excitement.
+I slide back and forth restlessly in my chair and try not to pour the coffee over my lap with excitement.

-The EU knows how dependent it is on raw materials from other countries, and with the experience of supply chain disruptions over the last three years and the forecasts of increasing metal demand, it has just been able to achieve record levels of production.
+The EU knows how dependent it is on raw materials from other countries, and with the experience of supply chain disruptions over the last three years and the forecasts of increasing metal demand, it has just been at record speed.
 Critical Raw Materials Act adopted.

 “Lithium and rare earths will soon be more important than oil and gas.
-Our demand for rare earths alone will increase fivefold by 2030.
-And that's a good sign.
-It shows the pace at which our European Green Deal is progressing.”
+Our need for rare earths alone will increase fivefold by 2030.
+And that is a good sign.
+It shows the pace at which our European Green Deal is moving forward.”

 — Ursula von der Leyen